intermine/im-docs/docs/get-started/tutorial/index.rst

 gff3.dataSetTitle = PlasmoDB P. falciparum genome
   a DataSet object is created as evidence for the features, it is linked to a DataSource (PlasmoDB)

-In some cases specific code is required to deal with attributes in the gff file and any special cases.
-A specific `source` can be created to contain the code to do this and any additions to the data model necessary.
+You can also configure GFF properties in the gff.config file.
+See :doc:`/database/data-sources/library/gff` for details.

+To deal with any specific attributes or perform custom operations on each feature you can write a handler in Java which will get called when reading each line of GFF.
 For malaria gff we need a handler to switch which fields from the file are set as `primaryIdentifier` and `symbol`/`secondaryIdentifier` in the features created.
 This is to match the identifiers from UniProt, it is quite a common issue when integrating from multiple data sources.

 From the example above, by default: `ID=gene.46311;description=hypothetical%20protein;Name=PFA0210c` would make `Gene.primaryIdentifier` be `gene.46311` and `Gene.symbol` be `PFA0210c`.
 We need `PFA0210c` to be the `primaryIdentifier`.